MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/anchor-guides-content-through-qr-codes-and-embed-deep-links.md

 For example, if a 3D arrow indicates that the end-user must connect a wire to socket three out of five neighboring sockets, all stakeholders in your organization want to ensure an accurate placement of the hologram.
 Otherwise, you risk misguiding the operator and potentially cause an incorrect, potentially dangerous, assembly or operation of equipment.

-The placing of 3D objects in space is achieved through one of [four available anchoring methods](../pc-app-anchor.md#four-ways-to-anchor-a-guide): Azure Object Anchors (in preview), QR code anchor, circular code anchor, and holographic anchor.
+The placing of 3D objects in space is achieved through one of [four available anchoring methods](../pc-app-anchor.md#four-ways-to-anchor-a-guide):

+- Azure Object Anchors (in preview)
+- QR code anchor
+- Circular code anchor
+- Holographic anchor

 For Guides usage in a regulated setting, the [QR code anchor](../pc-app-anchor-qr-code.md) is the recommended anchoring method.
 When using this method, a guide is launched by scanning a digital or printed QR code through the HoloLens, and all 3D elements are positioned in the production area with the QR code representing point zero in X Y Z axis.

-We recommend generating a unique QR code for each station or piece of equipment that has an associated guide and [embed a deep link](../pc-app-anchor-embed-qr-code-link.md) in each QR code to a unique, validated, guide existing in an [execution environment](govern-guides-through-power-platform-environments-and-power-apps.md#example-environment-3-execution-environment).
+We recommend generating a unique QR code for each station or piece of equipment that has an associated guide and [embed a deep link](../pc-app-anchor-embed-qr-code-link.md) in each QR code to a unique, validated guide existing in an [execution environment](govern-guides-through-power-platform-environments-and-power-apps.md#example-environment-3-execution-environment).
 This approach helps you be compliant with your organization's quality management processes because only approved and specific guides can be launched on location.

 Without deep links embedded, operators are presented with an overview of selectable guides from the execution environment with the risk of selecting the wrong guide.
 This poses a risk, particularly if you have machinery with similar instructions, or have multiple guides for the same machinery, like switching settings.